dev-tee/android/README.md

 # CM for HTC Myst
 Status:
-- Recovery works
-- Rom does not boot.
-I2C write error with tfa9887 driver
+- Rom boots, but lag because of error with dsi_esc_clk in mipi panel

 To init this repo: